 Many have called metrology a necessary evil, but today metrology is appreciated for its indispensable role in adding value to the production line.
-In manufacturing, a good part comes down to performance and safety, which is enhanced by incorporating metrology in the manufacturing process.
+In manufacturing, a good part of it comes down to performance and safety, which is enhanced by incorporating metrology in the manufacturing process.
 Metrology sheds light on how much a manufactured part has adhered to the intended specifications.

 What instruments demand a skilled operator?